davidjosearaujo/dissertation/docs/3GPP Specification/3GPP TS 23.316 V18.6.0.md

 6. AUSF selects a UDM as described in clause 6.3.8 of TS 23.501 and sends a Nudm_UEAuthentication_Get Request to the UDM.
 It contains the SUCI of the FN-RG and indication that the W-5GAN has authenticated the FN-RG.

 7. UDM invokes the SIDF to map the SUCI to a SUPI.

+8. UDM sends a Nudm_UEAuthentication_Get Response to the AUSF.
+It contains the SUPI corresponding to the SUCI.
+It also contains an indication that authentication is not required for the FN-RG.

+9. AUSF sends a Nausf_UEAuthentication_Authenticate Response to the AMF.
+This response from AUSF indicates that authentication is successful.
+The response contains the SUPI corresponding to the SUCI.

+   The procedure described in TS 23.502 [3] clause 4.2.2.2.3 may apply (the AMF decides if the Registration Request needs to be rerouted, where the initial AMF refers to the AMF)

+10.